Back to Tennessee

 Plain English: This amendment allows students enrolled in small private schools to participate in interscholastic athletics at their local public middle or high school if they meet certain eligibility requirements.

-• Students from private schools with fewer than 200 students in grades 6-8 or 9-12 can join interscholastic sports teams at their zoned public school, provided they meet the eligibility criteria set by athletic organizations and associations.
+• Students from private schools with fewer than 200 students in grades 6-8 or 9-12 can join interscholastic sports teams at their zoned public school, provided they meet the rules set by athletic organizations and associations.

-• If a public school offers interscholastic athletics without being part of an organization that regulates such activities, it must allow students from eligible private schools to participate in those programs.
+• If a public school offers its own interscholastic athletics without being part of an organization, it must allow private school students to participate if they are zoned for that public school.

-• The amendment does not guarantee that these students will make the team or affect coaches' decisions on team selection.
+• The amendment does not guarantee that these private school students will make the team; coaches and officials still have authority over who joins the team.

 Amendment 2-0 to HB1785

-Plain English: The amendment allows middle and high school students from small public schools to try out for interscholastic athletic teams at larger schools within their county, if they meet certain eligibility requirements.
+Plain English: The amendment allows middle and high school students from small public schools to try out for interscholastic athletic teams at larger schools within their county, if they meet eligibility requirements set by organizations or associations.

-• Middle or high school students enrolled in a small public school (fewer than 200 students) can participate in interscholastic athletics at another school within the same county if they meet eligibility criteria set by athletic organizations and reside in that county.
+• Middle and high school students from small public schools (with fewer than 200 students in grades 6-8 or 9-12) can try out for interscholastic athletic teams at larger schools within the same county, if they meet eligibility requirements set by organizations or associations.

 Amendment 1-0 to SB1822